canonical/jimm/doc/jimm-facade.md

 JIMM Facade
 ===========

+>This document is out of date and requires rework to include details
+>on new JIMM specific facades.

 In addition to the facades required to emulate a juju controller, JIMM also advertises a JIMM facade with some additional features.